GreenDelta/openLCA2-manual/src/databases/importing_and_combining_databases.md

 Here some notes on specific formats, be aware that this is not an exhaustive guidance but provides just some key aspects:

-- For SimaPro CSV files, add a flow in the window and optionally select a [flow mapping file](./mapping_validation.md).
+- For **SimaPro CSV files**, add a flow in the window and optionally select a [flow mapping file](./mapping_validation.md).
 If you are importing multiple CSV files without a mapping file, import all the CSV files together to ensure correct mapping.

 ![](../media/import_csv_file_new.png)

-- For ILCD files, select the import file from the directory and optionally a [flow mapping file](./mapping_validation.md).
-ILCD databases have to be in zip format to be imported.
+- **For ILCD files**, select the import file from the directory and optionally a [flow mapping file](./mapping_validation.md).
+ILCD databases have to be in .zip format to be imported.

 ![](../media/import_ilcd.png)

-- For Ecospold1 files, ensure to check and assign units using a [flow mapping file](./mapping_validation.md).
+- **For Ecospold1 files**, ensure to check and assign units using a [flow mapping file](./mapping_validation.md).
-- JSON-LD is the in-house format for openLCA.
+- **JSON-LD** is the in-house format for openLCA.
 You can import entire databases, LCIA methods or any other database element to import.
+JSON-LD data has to be in .zip format.

 ![](../media/lcia_methods_zip.png)